sshanshans/stat140/content/policies.md

 <br>

 #### Formative assignments (%)
 The formative assignments, including quizzes and tutorials, are designed to enhance your understanding of the materials through small analysis and computational tasks.
-The formative assignments are implemetned with autograding features to give you immediate feedback; you are allowed to answer a question multiple times, fixing your mistakes and learning from them each time.
-All formative asignments will be graded based on Pass/Fail (0 point for fail and 1 point for pass), and you must get all answers correct in the assignment in order to pass.
+The formative assignments are implemented with auto-grading features to give you immediate feedback; you are allowed to answer a question multiple times, fixing your mistakes and learning from them each time.
+All formative assignments will be graded based on Pass/Fail (0 point for fail and 1 point for pass), and you must get all answers correct in the assignment in order to pass.
 <br>
 <br>